PriceSpy UK

 Pros

-• Classic and well-known gameplay
+• Classic and well-known murder mystery game

-• Rules available in eight languages
+• Rules available in multiple languages

 Cons

-• Long playing time (60 minutes)
+• Long playing time (60-120 minutes)

 Pros